Introducing the iHub

 Launched in 2016, iHub is our new web based reading tool designed for the classroom.
 It’s an innovative, digital approach to classroom reading.

-iHub supports reading with interactive, pupil reading challenges based around current affairs.
-It develops pupils’ knowledge, ideas and opinions and vocabulary of cross-curricular content, and is the perfect tool to use at home or school.
+iHub promotes literacy with its interactive reading challenges based around current affairs.
+The application also develops pupils’ knowledge, ideas, opinions and vocabulary of cross-curricular content, and is the perfect tool to use at home or school.

 Reading activities for Key Stages 2-3 (P4-S2)